radumas/blog/_posts/2015-07-24-aSetting-up-Jekyll.md

 ```
 git submodule add https://github.com/PanosSakkos/personal-jekyll-theme.git
 ```
 Which clones the repository into the `personal-jekyll-theme/` folder.
 [Unfortunately](http://stackoverflow.com/questions/13364511/can-i-add-a-git-submodule-to-the-existing-projects-root-where-files-are-not-jo) one cannot add a submodule to the root directory of a project.
 So I added symlinks to the folders in `personal-jekyll-theme/` to the elements I didn't think I was going to update, and then copied the things I thought I would (the `.html`in the root folder, the `_posts` directory...).
+I also had to copy the _includes folder because [github](https://help.github.com/articles/page-build-failed-file-is-a-symlink/).

 And then making sure my computer is properly configured to play nicely with the [gh-pages version of jekyll](https://help.github.com/articles/using-jekyll-with-pages/).